-- Require agency/department to specify in its Request for Proposal to procure a spectrum-dependent communications-electronic system that respondents address spectrum "efficiency" factors (examples: e.g., greater adjacent band compatibility, lesser bandwidth....) and assess trade-offs between investment in equipment and spectrum requirements. - Require agency/department, as the means of considering the economic value of the radio spectrum -- to indicate whether it chose the spectrum "efficient" solution among those bids that met mission/operational requirements, and, if not, indicate the investment difference between the solution chosen and the more spectrum "efficient" qualified solution. - Require agency/department to indicate whether the system will share spectrum with other existing systems/operations; and if so, what is the nature and scope of the shared use and other users involved.

-- Require agency/department, when replacing systems, to indicate improvements in spectrum "efficiency" and "effectiveness" compared to the prior system. - Require agency/department to certify consideration of non-spectrum dependent or commercial alternatives to meet mission / operational requirements.
+- Require agency/department to specify in its Request for Proposal to procure a spectrum-dependent communications-electronic system that respondents address spectrum "efficiency" factors (examples: e.g., greater adjacent band compatibility, lesser bandwidth...) and assess trade-offs between investment in equipment and spectrum requirements. - Require agency/department, as the means of considering the economic value of the radio spectrum -- to indicate whether it chose the spectrum "efficient" solution among those bids that met mission/operational requirements, and, if not, indicate the investment difference between the solution chosen and the more spectrum "efficient" qualified solution. - Require agency/department to indicate whether the system will share spectrum with other existing systems/operations; and if so, what is the nature of the sharing use and parties. - Require agency/department, when replacing systems, to indicate improvements in spectrum "efficiency" and "effectiveness" compared to the prior system. - Require agency/department to certify consideration of non-spectrum dependent or commercial alternatives to meet mission / operational requirements.